c-spark/cspark-ts-sdk/docs/readme.md

 Even though the SDK does not cover all the APIs available in the platform, it provides a good starting point for developers to interact with it.
-So, if there's an API resource that you need to consume and is not available in the SDK, you can always extend this `ApiResource` class to include it.
+So, if there's an API resource that you need to consume and it is not available in the SDK, you can always extend this `ApiResource` class to include it.
 Here's an example of how you can do it:

 ```ts